"One cap, you only got one cap..."

 On 17 November 2010, Jay Bothroyd made his first and final appearance for the Three Lions.
 Injuries to Wayne Rooney, Jermain Defoe and Darren Bent bumped the Cardiff striker up the pecking order after a run of 13 goals in 14 Championship appearances, and Bothroyd played 18 minutes of a 2-1 defeat by France.
 He was never seen in an England shirt again.

 But the ex-Perugia striker isn't the only player whose England career amounted to a single match.
 Here's our starting XI of one-cap wonders, fielded in a 4-3-3 formation...

 GK: John Ruddy

 Ruddy was prepared to postpone his big day, but a broken finger sustained just weeks before the kick-off forced him to withdraw from the squad.
-The shot-stopper finally made his debut for the Three Lions in a friendly against Italy later that year, but was overlooked by Hodgson after Norwich’s relegation to the Championship the following season.
+The shot-stopper finally made his debut in a friendly against Italy later that year, but was overlooked by Hodgson after Norwich’s relegation to the Championship the following season.